joearpy/Betting-odds-converter/README.md

 This is the converter, which convert the UK, EU and USA odds from one input.

+## Easy to use

-Easy to use: you should add just one input to "Your odds" field, choose the "Odds Type" in the select field and the tool convert your odds to another two version.
+You should add just one input to "Your odds" field, choose the "Odds Type" in the select field and the tool convert your odds to another two version.

 For example: you add UK odds, after the convert you give EU and USA odds on table below.

+## Clean code

+The clean code is important, I tried to follow the guidelines and the SOLID

+## DB operations

 This tool save the logs and your converted odds to Database.
 I used PDO for the DB operations.

-The clean code is important for me, I tried to follow the guidelines and the SOLID
+## Install

+There is db.sql on the file root, import it.

+Set the PDO connection in db.class.php 10. row

+And ready to use!

 ## PHP Classes